Flutterando/modular/doc/docs/flutter_modular/module.md

 ```
 /b-module/other
 ```
 READY!
-When you execute the `Modular.to.navigate(‘/b-module/other’)` the page that will appear will be the **OtherPage()** widget.
+When you execute the `Modular.to.navigate(‘/b-module/other’)` the page that will appear will be **OtherPage()** widget.

 The logic is the same when the submodule contains a route named as `/`.
-Understanding this, we find that the available routes in this example are:
+Understanding this, we assume that the available routes in this example are:
 ```
 /                  =>  APage()
 /b-module/         =>  BPage()